scwangdyd/promting_hoi/README.md

 #### SWIG-DET

 SWIG-DET dataset can be downloaded [here](https://swig-data-weights.s3.us-east-2.amazonaws.com/images_512.zip).
 After finishing downloading, unpack the `images_512.zip` to the `data` directory.
 The annotation files can be downloaded from [here](https://drive.google.com/open?id=1GxNP99J0KP6Pwfekij_M1Z0moHziX8QN).
 The downloaded files to be placed as follows.
+Otherwise, please replace the default path to your custom locations in [datasets/swig.py](./datasets/swig.py).

 ``` plain
  |─ data